craftercms/docs/source/new-ia/by-role/system-admin/studio/session-timeout-settings.rst

 Remember to keep the Studio session inactivity timeout ``inactivityTimeout`` from the :ref:`studio-config-override.yaml <newIa-studio-configuration-files>` file less than the Tomcat ``session-timeout`` from the ``CRAFTER_HOME/bin/apache-tomcat/webapps/studio/WEB-INF/web.xml`` file.

-Make sure to stop and **restart your Studio after making your changes**.
+Make sure to stop and **restart Studio after making your changes**.

 You can also change the Studio session timeouts from the |mainMenu| **Main Menu** in Studio under ``Global Config``